As open as possible, as closed as necessary

 3. Storage and backup

-How will the data be stored and backed up during the whole life cycle of the research project (e.g. storage capacity and access to data)?
+How will the data be stored and backed up during the whole life cycle of the research project (e.g. access to data)?

 4. Ethics and legal compliance

-How will ethical issues concerning data storage (e.g. sensitive personal information, third-party access to data) be taken into account?
+How will ethical issues concerning data storage (e.g. sensitive personal information, third-party access to data) be considered?
 How will copyright and IPR issues be managed?

 Please note that the ethical issues that concern data collection and research implementation are described in the research plan.